Godspeed You! Black Emperor: First run (1994–2003)

+Reunion (2010–present)

-In 2010, the band reported it was reuniting for an All Tomorrow's Parties music event in the UK as well as further US dates.
+On April 9, 2010, the band announced it was reuniting for an All Tomorrow's Parties music event in the UK as well as further US dates. "after a decade's retreat, god's pee has decided to roll again", read the statement.
 Mike Moya re-joined the band for the reunion, while original cellist Norsola Johnson declined to participate.
 The band played a full North American and European tour in 2011, and more dates in the UK including an appearance at the ATP 'I'll Be Your Mirror' music festival in London.

-The following year the band appeared at the Pitchfork Music Festival in Chicago and the 2012 All Tomorrow's Parties I'll Be Your Mirror festival in New York.
+The following year, the band appeared at the Pitchfork Music Festival in Chicago, Coachella in California, and the All Tomorrow's Parties I'll Be Your Mirror festival in New York.
 Drummer Timothy Herzog began touring with the band after the departure of Bruce Cawdron.

-In 2013, the band won the Polaris Music Prize, but it criticized the cost of the ceremony during the time of austerity, stating, "Maybe the next celebration should happen in a cruddier hall, without the corporate banners and culture overlords."
+In 2013, the band won the Polaris Music Prize for their fourth album 'Allelujah!
+Don't Bend!
+Ascend!, but it criticized the cost of the ceremony during the time of austerity, stating, "Maybe the next celebration should happen in a cruddier hall, without the corporate banners and culture overlords."
+The band's fifth album Asunder, Sweet and Other Distress was released on March 31, 2015, and the sixth album Luciferian Towers came out on September 22, 2017.

-On March 31, 2015, Godspeed You!
-Black Emperor released its fifth album, Asunder, Sweet and Other Distress.
-On September 22, 2017, the group released its sixth album, Luciferian Towers.

-In early March 2021, the band announced its seventh album, G_d's Pee at State's End! through Constellation Records.
+In August 2019, the band played new songs tentatively titled "Glaciers" and "Cliff".
+They would appear on the band's seventh album G_d's Pee at State's End!, which was released on April 2, 2021.